jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - After stretching out the aches of the previous day Skógur approaches Qawasha and Weed and asks about the shrine they chose to sleep under.
 - Qawasha tells the tale
   > "In the early days of the world, Man stood by the banks of
-  > a river, frightened .
+  > a river, frightened.
 Crocodile raised his head from the water
   > and asked, “What troubles you, cousin Man?”
   > Man said, "I must cross this river, but I fear to enter
   > the water alone, because it teems with your brethren."